Understanding the MotoNovo Finance Claim: Can You Get a Refund?

 The ruling expanded and strengthened the protections given to drivers through existing consumer protection laws.
 Moreover, it established these additional regulations as a law that car finance firms are required to follow.

-However, keep in mind that the lenders involved in the three landmark cases have filed motions for appeal to the Supreme Court.
-The highest court’s decision will determine whether these rules will remain or will be repealed.
+However, keep in mind that the lenders involved in the three landmark cases have filed motions for appeal to the Supreme Court which released a ruling last August.

 Other Legal Actions and Consumer Rights